juntao/arenztopia/content/news/Issue 37.md

 OCA: Cool!
 What is your favorite dessert you make at the bakery?

-MA: The Étonnante Choclate Cake, for sure.
+MA: The Étonnante Chocolate Cake, for sure.
 We make an espresso and dutch dark chocolate cake, with liberal amounts of our secret-recipe chocolate syrup.
 Then once it is out of the oven and cooled, we top it with our famous chocolate frosting, our hand-made chocolate truffles and strawberries sourced from local farms.

 OCA: Well, that looks like all the questions we have for you today!
 Thank you for coming!